jthapa7/jthapa7/README.md

   **Hi there, I’m Jitendra Thapa.**
-  Just dumping my past and projects here.
+  Just dumping my past and current projects here.

  **You can reach me**
  via LinkedIn:https://www.linkedin.com/in/jitendra-thapa-016132158